slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 range of values (possibly any value) if it is known that any value in the range is safe.
 JSON comparison is sufficient for verifying parameters.

-Possible models for implementing expectation setting in package ecosystems (not exhaustive):
+Possible models for setting verification policies in package ecosystems (not exhaustive):

 -   **Trust on first use:** Accept the first version of the package as-is.
 On